Kita Ikki

-Ikki Kita (北 一輝, Kita Ikki) was a Japanese author, intellectual and political philosopher who was active in early Shōwa period Japan.
+Kita Ikki (北 一輝, Kita Ikki) was a Japanese author and political philosopher who was active in early Shōwa period Japan.
 Drawing from an eclectic range of influences, Kita was a self-described socialist who has also been described by detractors as the "ideological father of Japanese fascism", though this has been highly contested, as his writings touched equally upon pan-Asianism, Nichiren Buddhism, fundamental human rights and egalitarianism and he was involved with Chinese revolutionary circles.
 While his publications were invariably censored and he ceased writing after 1923, Kita was an inspiration for elements on the far-right of Japanese politics into the 1930s, particularly his advocacy for territorial expansion and a military coup.
 The government saw Kita's ideas as disruptive and dangerous; in 1936 he was arrested for allegedly joining the failed coup attempt of 26 February 1936 and executed on 19 August 1937.

 Background

 Kita was born on Sado Island, Niigata Prefecture, where his father was a sake merchant and the first mayor of the local town.
 Sado island, which used to be used for penal transportation, had a reputation for being rebellious, and Kita took some pride in this.
 He studied Chinese classics in his youth and became interested in socialism at the age of 14.
 In 1900 he began publishing articles in a local newspaper criticizing the Kokutai ("Structure of State") theory.
 This led to a police investigation which was later dropped.
 In 1904 he moved to Tokyo, where he audited lectures at Waseda University, but never earned a university degree.
 He met multiple influential figures in the early socialist movement in Japan but quickly became disillusioned; the movement was, according to him, full of "opportunists".